SSAGESLabs/PySAGES/docs/notebooks/Harmonic_Bias_PySAGES_HOOMD.md

 <!-- #region id="BgQ88M0sIfbp" -->
 The next step is to define the collective variables we are interested in.
-In this case we are using the `Component` collective variable to describe the position in space.
+In this case, we are using the `Component` collective variable to describe the position in space.
 We choose particle `[0]` for this and log in 3 different CVS the Z- `2`, Y- `1`, and X- `0` position of the particle.
-The center describe to where we are restraining the CVs to, which is also specified for each of the CVs described earlier.
+The center describes where we are restraining the CVs to, which is also specified for each of the CVs described earlier.

-Finally, we defineing the spring constant for the harmonic biasing potential and the `HarmonicBias` method itself.
+Finally, we define the spring constant for the harmonic biasing potential and the `HarmonicBias` method itself.
 <!-- #endregion -->

 ```python id="r911REinQdLF"